 Another objective of Prescott Valley Police Department Victim Services is to ensure the timely delivery of information and services to victims.
 This will enhance your capacity to quickly recover from the criminal offense.
 Don’t be surprised to receive a phone call or a letter from Victim Services with information to assist your recovery.

-Our mission is to provide you with the knowledge and resources you need to reclaim your safety and security in our community.
-Please do not hesitate to contact Victim Services by telephone or email, noted below.
+Our mission is to provide you with the knowledge and resources you need to reclaim your safety and

 * Bob Steward, Community Service Officer, Victim Services 928-772-5113